Publishing

 Exercise Overview

-Objective: Publish the branded project you created in Session 5 using Quarto Pub.
+Objective: Publish the branded website project from Session 5 using Posit Connect Cloud.

 Example Code (reused from Session 5): Exercises